SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 		expandRoots
 ```

 The model is a `MailAccount` instance.
 The method filters the emails of that instance based on their status, and creates folders, each holding emails with the same status.
 The method sends `receivedEmails`, `draftEmails`, and `sentEmails`.
 The corresponding methds where defined when we defined the `MailAccount` class.
-The three folder become the roots of the tree, and the roots are expanded with the `expandRoots` message so that the user sees the whole tree.
+The three folders become the roots of the tree, and the roots are expanded with the `expandRoots` message so that the user sees the whole tree.

-When implementing a presenter with a list, or any widget that has a selection, it is always a good idea to define a method that allows reacting to selection changes.
+When implementing a presenter with a tree, or any widget that has a selection, it is always a good idea to define a method that allows reacting to selection changes.
 We will need the method later to connect the `MailAccountPresenter` to the `MailReader`.

 ```
 MailAccountPresenter >> whenSelectionChangedDo: aBlock